swag-lang/swag/bin/reference/tests/language/src/230_documentation.md

 > EXAMPLE:
 > This is `inline code` with back ticks.\
-> This is inline 'code' with normal ticks, but just for a single word.\
+> This is inline 'code' with normal ticks, but just for a single word (no blanks).\
 > This is **bold**.\
 > This is *italic*.\
 > This character \n is escaped, and 'n' will be output as is.\